FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_1.md

 This is the first in a series of posts describing the process of building a SQLite file parser.

+For those who don't know, SQLite is a relational database engine that utilizes a single file instead of

 ``` rust

 fn parse_u16(big: u8, little: u8) -> u16 {